 Bridget Jones’s baby is the 3rd installment of the Bridget Jones’ saga…

 The first one was thoroughly enjoyable.
 Second, likable.
-The third and latest was released September 2016 and I absolutely hated it.
+The third and latest was released in September 2016, and I absolutely hated it.

 The movie made me angry.
-I stopped watching three times before I finally finished it.
-When the final credits finished rolling I almost gave it two stars.
-Instead, I gave it three, so not to confuse the Netflix’s recommendation algorithm.
+I stopped watching it three times before I finally finished it.
+When the final credits finished rolling, I almost gave it two stars.
+Instead, I gave it three so as not to confuse Netflix’s recommendation algorithm.

-A week later she meets up, for a second time, with her former boyfriend, Human Rights barrister Mark Darcy, at a baby christening.
-The first time they saw each other, after a hiatus, was at the funeral of Bridget’s former lover and Mark’s nemesis, Daniel Cleaver.
-At the christening. both are serving as god parents and it seems to reignite their old feelings.
+A week later, she meets up, for a second time, with her former boyfriend, Human Rights barrister Mark Darcy, at a baby christening.
+The first time they saw each other, after a hiatus, was at the funeral of Bridget’s former lover and Mark’s nemesis, Daniel Cleaver, at the christening.
+Both are serving as godparents, and it seems to reignite their old feelings.
 Later, they find themselves in bed after Mark reveals he’s getting a divorce.
-They have sex but the morning after, Bridget decides she doesn’t want to continue the dance the two have been dancing for the last 13 years.
+They have sex, but the morning after, Bridget decides she doesn’t want to continue the dance; the two have been dancing for 13 years.

-No, not the Chaka Khan anthem. #everywhitewomen, you don’t get Chaka Khan and Whitney Houston, to sing your anthem.
+No, not the Chaka Khan anthem. #everywhitewomen, you don’t get Chaka Khan and Whitney Houston to sing your song.

 Then as I’m seething, I realized my anger arose from jealousy.

 I noticed there’s not one black woman in this flick.
 And the black women’s absence becomes conspicuous and an ugly reminder that an unwed black woman who doesn’t know who fathered her baby is an ugly societal meme.